vstirbu/fsm-as-promised/README.md

 ### Define callbacks

-The state machine configuration can define callbacks that are called when leaving or entering a state, or during the transition between the respective states.
+The state machine configuration can define callback functions that are invoked when leaving or entering a state, or during the transition between the respective states.
+The callbacks must return promises or be thenable.

 ### Initialisation options